Partially revised September 21, 2022. This article is old and needs further revision and references.

 Octavio Calderón – Criminologist on the case.
 He can be seen in this YouTube video.
 It’s unclear if he’s still alive because a man with a similar name “Octavio Calderón Batista” died in 2019 – his death was a mystery.

-Ana Belfon – Attorney General of Panama (2013-2014) – Later admitted to having paid bribes in to officials and individuals involved with Odebrecht.
+Ana Belfon – Attorney General of Panama (2013-2014) – Later admitted to having paid bribes to officials and individuals involved with Odebrecht (unrelated to the disappearance case).
 Interestingly, Odebrecht has done construction in Chiriquí province (where Boquete is).
 They also worked on the Remigio Rojas Irrigation Project by building a dam on the Chico River, and facilitate the sale of local farmer’s produce to the Netherlands.

 Enrique Arrocha – The privately hired lawyer of the Kremers family.